 BART's infrastructure requires the train cars to be extremely lightweight.
-To meet this requirement, most of the exterior of the new train cars will be constructed out of aluminum.
+To meet this requirement, most of the exterior of the new train cars is constructed out of aluminum.
 Aluminum is abundant, doesn't rust, and when properly finished, reflects heat and light, keeping the train cars cool.
 It is lightweight but strong, yet fairly easy to work with, reducing the energy investment during the manufacturing process.
 Additionally, aluminum is easily and readily recyclable, making it very low impact when the train cars are eventually retired and dismantled.

-Because BART train cars are so lightweight (weighing 15,000-20,000 lbs. less than a Washington Metro car, for example) they will use significantly less energy over their life cycle.
+Because BART train cars are so lightweight (weighing 15,000-20,000 lbs. less than a Washington Metro car, for example) they use significantly less energy over their life cycle.

-Furthermore, in addition to the natural heat and light reflection properties of aluminum, each train car will be equipped with a white roof that will deflect heat and light away from the interior of the train.
+Furthermore, in addition to the natural heat and light reflection properties of aluminum, each train car is equipped with a white roof that will deflect heat and light away from the interior of the train.
 The white roof will help lessen the load on the interior cooling system, keeping passengers comfortable and decreasing energy consumption.

-In order to save heating and cooling energy in the cars, the new train cars will be equipped with an energy saving mode, during which time doors will open at stations only when a passenger is standing in front of them.
+In order to save heating and cooling energy in the cars, the new train cars are equipped with an energy saving mode, during which time doors will open at stations only when a passenger is standing in front of them.
 By opening doors only when necessary, the energy saving mode will help reduce the amount of lost heat or A/C from the cars.
 The doors will have redundant sensors to detect persons wishing to enter or exit the train.

-The new train cars will use LED lighting, eliminating the need for fluorescent lamps which contain mercury gas.
+The new train cars use LED lighting, eliminating the need for fluorescent lamps which contain mercury gas.
 LED lights are extremely efficient and long-lasting, making them ideal for use inside train cars.
 The low profile of LED lights also allows BART and Bombardier to conserve space and maximize ceiling height in the aisles of the cars.

-BART has challenged Bombardier to build trains that are at least 7% more efficient than the current trains.
+BART challenged Bombardier to build trains that are at least 7% more efficient than the current trains.

-Just one commuter using BART each weekday instead of driving saves over 300 gallons of gas and 5,868 pounds of CO2 in a year.
+Just one commuter using BART each weekday instead of driving saves over 360 gallons of gas and 7,000 pounds of CO2 in a year.